China Tobacco Museum

-Located at the intersection of Changyang Road and Tongbei Road in Yangpu District in Shanghai City, opposite the Shanghai Cigarette Factory, the China Tobacco Museum catches people's eyes by its magnificent appearance.
-It is 87 yards long, 27 yards wide and 98 feet tall.
+China Tobacco Museum, located at the intersection of Changyang Road and Tongbei Road in Yangpu District in Shanghai City and opposite to the Shanghai Cigarette Factory, catches people's eyes by its magnificent appearance.
+It is 80 meters (87 yards) long, 25 meters (27 yards) wide and 30 meters (98 feet) tall.
 In the middle of the exterior wall is a huge granite embossment, the pattern of which reflects the development and culture of Chinese tobacco.
-In front of the museum there are five totem poles with an average height of 30 feet, carved with traditional Chinese patterns, such as dragons, phoenixes, lions, cranes and horses.
+In front of the museum there are five totem poles with an average height of 9 meters (30 feet), carved with traditional Chinese patterns, such as dragons, phoenixes, lions, cranes and horses.

-There are five floors in the museum, with the first to third floor as the exhibition area and the fourth to fifth floor as the business area.
+There are five floors in China Tobacco Museum, with the first to third floor being the exhibition area and the fourth to fifth floor being the business area.
 The museum houses seven exhibition halls, including the hall of tobacco development, tobacco industry, tobacco agriculture, tobacco management, tobacco trade, tobacco culture, and smoking and smoking control hall.
 There is also a document hall and auxiliary rooms, such as a lecture hall, large storage room, resource information database, tourist guide system, tobacco bar and a tea house for leisure.

 The tobacco culture hall is designed with distinctive flavor.
 The cultural relics and documents are well kept in the earth buildings of the Hakkas and the stilt-houses of Dai People.
 Being a display focusing on the historical development of Chinese tobacco, the hall clearly shows the tobacco plant's introduction and spread, trade, the great events of Chinese tobacco agriculture development and the achievement made in agriculture and technology as well as Chinese-foreign cooperation.